 In times of chaos, it is important to have a clear and focused mind.
 Like a tree, we need to be grounded emotionally in order to "see" both sides of the situation so we know how to best proceed.
 For the major events that you cannot control, give peace and acceptance to the situation and continue to channel healthy energy into your life.

 As always, inspired by the sun,

-Join Mind Body Soul Food Every Sunday for some inspiration -Sunspiration.
-Inspiration Every Sunday in 150 Words or Less.
+Join Mind Body Soul Food Every Sunday for some inspiration, or Sunspiration, where we analyze quotes and sweet nothings in 150 words or less.
 Get inspired everyday with our Instagram account, sunspiration_everyday with inspirational quotes, motivational messages & sweet nothings.

 Elizabeth Rae Kovar M.A. is Author of her memoir, Finding Om and is a Fitness Trainer, Yogi, Reiki Master, Presenter and Lover of Life.
 To view her portfolio please visit www.elizabethkovar.com